selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

 #### Steps For Asserting Difference in images

-To assert difference in actual image and expected image use following steps :
+To assert difference in actual image and expected image (hosted on another webpage) use following steps :

-	Then actual image having id "(.*?)" and expected image having path "(.*?)" should be similar Then actual image having name "(.*?)" and expected image having path "(.*?)" should be similar Then actual image having class "(.*?)" and expected image having path "(.*?)" should be similar Then actual image having xpath "(.*?)" and expected image having path "(.*?)" should be similar Then actual image having css "(.*?)" and expected image having path "(.*?)" should be similar
+	Then actual image having id "(.*?)" and expected image having id "(.*?)" should be similar Then actual image having name "(.*?)" and expected image having id "(.*?)" should be similar Then actual image having class "(.*?)" and expected image having id "(.*?)" should be similar Then actual image having xpath "(.*?)" and expected image having id "(.*?)" should be similar Then actual image having css "(.*?)" and expected image having id "(.*?)" should be similar Then actual image having url "(.*?)" and expected image having id "(.*?)" should be similar

+To assert difference in actual image and expected image (remotely hosted) use following steps :

-	Then actual image having id "(.*?)" and expected image having id "(.*?)" should be similar Then actual image having name "(.*?)" and expected image having id "(.*?)" should be similar Then actual image having class "(.*?)" and expected image having id "(.*?)" should be similar Then actual image having xpath "(.*?)" and expected image having id "(.*?)" should be similar Then actual image having css "(.*?)" and expected image having id "(.*?)" should be similar
+	Then actual image having id "(.*?)" and expected image having url "(.*?)" should be similar Then actual image having name "(.*?)" and expected image having url "(.*?)" should be similar Then actual image having class "(.*?)" and expected image having url "(.*?)" should be similar Then actual image having xpath "(.*?)" and expected image having url "(.*?)" should be similar Then actual image having css "(.*?)" and expected image having url "(.*?)" should be similar Then actual image having url "(.*?)" and expected image having url "(.*?)" should be similar

+To assert difference in actual image and expected image (from local machine) use following steps :

-	Then actual image having path "(.*?)" and expected image having path "(.*?)" should be similar Then actual image having path "(.*?)" and expected image having id "(.*?)" should be similar
+	Then actual image having id "(.*?)" and expected image having image_name "(.*?)" should be similar Then actual image having name "(.*?)" and expected image having image_name "(.*?)" should be similar Then actual image having class "(.*?)" and expected image having image_name "(.*?)" should be similar Then actual image having xpath "(.*?)" and expected image having image_name "(.*?)" should be similar Then actual image having css "(.*?)" and expected image having image_name "(.*?)" should be similar Then actual image having url "(.*?)" and expected image having image_name "(.*?)" should be similar

 Input Steps